Top Ways to Protect Your Smart Home From Cyberattacks

 Cybersecurity awareness is more important than ever.
 Over 90% of homes in the U.S. have internet access, and most of us can’t imagine life without it.
 With the Internet of things (IoT), which refers to the network of IoT devices connected to the Internet, we have the ability to lock our doors from miles away, check security cameras from our phones, and even preheat the oven on the way home from work, to name a few.

-Each of these wi-fi connected devices has vulnerabilities that can expose the information transmitted through them, from passwords to social security numbers to bank accounts.
-Cybersecurity Awareness Month highlights the importance of knowing potential cybersecurity risks and taking steps to protect your sensitive data from hackers, malware, and other cyberattacks.
+Each of these Wi-Fi connected devices could potentially develop vulnerabilities that can expose the information transmitted through them.
+Cybersecurity Awareness Month highlights the importance of knowing potential cybersecurity risks and taking steps to protect your sensitive data from cyber criminals.

 Let’s be neighbors.